Danish shooting movement

 The Danish shooting movement was a movement in that started in Denmark around the 1860s after inspiration from the National Rifle Association of the United Kingdom (NRA UK) which had been founded in 1859 to provide voluntary firearms training for the purpose of national defense.

 Although having started out as a part of the national defense, the Danish shooting movement in the later years have had a strong focus on sport shooting.
 The largest sport event Landsstævnet has been held since 1862, and now consists of not only shooting, but also sports like gymnastics, football, badminton, dog agility, lawn bowls, handball and beach volleyball.
-The Landsstævne is currently held every fourth year, and the next event is set to be held in 2021 at Svendborg.
+The Landsstævne is currently held every fourth year, and the last event was set to be held in 2021 at Svendborg.
+However it was postponed until 2022.
+The 2025 event will be held at Vejle.

 History

 The Danish shooting movement is considered to have started when H. P.V.
 Mønster, a Danish artillery captain and school officer at the Royal Danish Military Academy, wrote an article in the newspaper Fedrelandet (lit.
 "The Fatherland") 19 January 1861 where he gave his support to the shooting movement and sparked an interest in the Danish people.
 His appeal was however first and foremost intended toward landowners, since he found it hard to imagine a nationwide organisation.
 The article resulted in a committee being appointed, which merely a month after the article had been published gave a recommendation to create shooting associations in all parts of Denmark with the goal of providing the Danish population with rifle shooting training.
 The Centralcomitéen til oprettelse af skytteforeninger was established 10 February 1861.
 The association De Danske Skytteforeninger was subsequently founded in 1862.

 During the same time as the so-called riffelforeninger (rifle clubs) were established in Denmark, similar clubs promoting the shooting cause were also created in Norway as folkevæpningssamlag and in Sweden as skarpskytteföreningar.
 The rifle clubs often had a strong connection to the folkehøyskolene (lit. people colleges).
 In Denmark, in particularly many rifle clubs were created after 1864 following the defeat in the Second Schleswig War.

 Danish shooters had participated in the first modern olympics in 1896, but De Danske Skytteforeninger (DDS) was more focused on the national defense and national shooting competitions compared to international sport shooting.
 The Dansk Skytte Union (DSU, literally Danish Shooting Union) was therefore established in 1913.